DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/README.md

 );
 ```

-This only works if you are using named routes or if you have supplied a name to the `settings` parameter of your `PageRoute`.
+This works if you are using named routes or if you have supplied a name to the `settings` parameter of your `PageRoute`.

-Alternately, you can use the `DatadogRouteAwareMixin` property in conjunction with the `DatadogNavigationObserverProvider` property to start and stop you RUM views automatically.
+Alternately, you can use the `DatadogRouteAwareMixin` property in conjunction with the `DatadogNavigationObserverProvider` property to start and stop your RUM views automatically.
 With `DatadogRouteAwareMixin`, move any logic from `initState` to `didPush`.

 ### Automatic Resource Tracking